nsgomez/scgl/README.md

 ## License

-This project is licensed under the [GNU Lesser General Public License, version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).
+This project is licensed under the [GNU Lesser General Public License, version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) or (at your option) any later version published by the Free Software Foundation.

-You may dynamically link it with proprietary software such as SimCity 4, but changes you make to SCGL must also be shared under the LGPLv2.1 license.
+You may dynamically link it with proprietary software such as SimCity 4, but changes you make to SCGL must also be shared under the LGPLv2.1 license or later.